pythonpioneer/news-app/README.md

 - react-router-dom

-  React-router-dom component is generally used when we use page routing in our app.
+    The react-router-dom component is generally used to implement page routing.
+We are using a navigation bar to traverse routes.

-  - **To install:**

-        npm install react-router-dom@6

-  - **Steps to implement**

 - react-top-loading-bar

+    The react-top-loading-bar component is used to display the progress of loading news articles.

+- bootstrap

+    Bootstrap is used to improve the user interface

 - @mui/material
 - react-infinite-scroll-component
+- react-loading-skeleton
 - axios

 ### Components used in the app (specific)